23 Affordable Retirement Spots for Educators in 2026

-One of the key decisions in any retirement plan is determining where to live.
+One of the key decisions in any retirement planning journey is determining where to live.
 Ideally, you’ll want a place that suits the lifestyle you want, but one that’s also affordable.

 The solution for a growing number of retirees is to pull up stakes.
 Last year, more than 338,000 Americans moved in retirement, a 44% increase from the year before, according to Hire A Helper, an online marketplace for moving services.
 Tax-friendly Florida was the top destination.